-Tom is the both the Chair of Meltzer Lippe’s Litigation Practice Group and provides his expertise and experience as a member of the firm’s Trust & Estate Litigation Practice Group.
+Tom is the Chair of Meltzer Lippe’s Litigation Practice Group and also provides his expertise and experience as a member of the firm’s Trust & Estate Litigation Practice Group.
 He has extensive experience in all areas of commercial and bankruptcy litigation from the initial pleadings stage through trial and appeal.
 Tom has successfully represented major lending institutions, creditor’s committees, the FDIC and RTC, corporations, partnerships, officers, shareholders, contractors, owners, sponsors, professionals and bankruptcy trustees.
 His cases include commercial foreclosures, recovery upon commercial notes and guarantees, fraudulent conveyance and alter ego claims, professional liability claims, workouts, corporate/partnership dissolutions and valuation disputes, discrimination claims, Lanham Act claims, creditors’ rights and construction defect and delay claims.

 His experience includes the trial of an extremely complicated and complex fraudulent conveyance and alter ego action in the Bankruptcy Court.
 This action involved offshore lenders, questionable principals, and false and fraudulent tax returns and 10K reports.
 The trial resulted in a judgment in favor of his client for 100% of its compensatory damages, attorneys’ fees and a multimillion dollar punitive damage award.